- Our Project

 - Our Process

 - Take Action

 Before Williams can modify or construct any new Transco pipeline facilities, the company must obtain a Certificate of Public Convenience and Necessity from the Federal Energy Regulatory Commission (FERC).
 The Northeast Supply Enhancement project was pre-filed with FERC in May 2016.
 Williams filed a Certificate Application with FERC on March 27, 2017 (Docket No. CP17-101).
 The filing can be viewed here.
-If approved, project construction could begin as early as the summer of 2018.
+If approved, project construction could begin in early 2019.

 FERC pre-filing is designed to solicit early public input.

 Surveys gather scientific data needed to develop a project certificate application.

 Scoping meetings are used by FERC to collect public comments & identify issues